OscarHickman/oscarhickman.github.io/pages/index.md

 This site will grow as I add: publications, talks, project summaries, and exploratory notes on ML for cosmology.
 Early days — placeholders are here so future updates are easy.

-If you're working on ML for cosmology, simulation-based inference, or differentiable physics and want to chat/collaborate, feel free to reach out at `oscar.hickman17@alumni.imperial.ac.uk`
+If you're working on ML for cosmology, simulation-based inference, or differentiable physics and want to chat/collaborate, feel free to reach out:

+**Email:** `oscar.hickman17@alumni.imperial.ac.uk`

+**Office:** OCW114, Department of Physics, Durham University, South Road, Durham, DH1 3LE, UK

 ---